Prepare the map and form

 When participants open the map in the Field Maps mobile app, this is the map extent that will appear on their devices.

-Depending on your organization's settings, you may have a different default basemap.
+Depending on your organization settings, the Topographic basemap may already be the default basemap.

-- Provide the following title, tags, and summary for the map:
+- In the Save map window, enter the following title, tags, and summary for the map:

 - For Title, type Esri Community Cleanup Map and your initials to ensure that the name is unique in your organization.